Back to blog

 Open communication channels

 Communicational openness is preferred in flat organizations.
-Usually, it incorporates a smaller number of management levels, which gives an opportunity to have closer contact with leaders and support a team-oriented organizational culture.
-In flat structures, the employees are able to communicate directly within the organization and this also enhances their decision-making.
-As the structure is rather bottom-up, their ideas and suggestions are easily communicated as it eliminates layers of management.
+These typically have fewer management levels, allowing closer contact with leaders and supporting a team-oriented culture.
+In flat structures, employees communicate directly, which enhances decision-making.
+The bottom-up structure ensures their ideas and suggestions are easily shared by eliminating layers of management.

 Source

-Another factor that has made these organizations avoid having many hierarchical levels is that it assists in making every worker more participate in decision-making.
-Therefore, in a flatter organizational structure, one is able to discover that communication plays an important role in success.
+Another reason these organizations avoid many hierarchical levels is that it encourages every worker to participate in decision-making.
+In a flatter organizational structure, communication plays a critical role in success.

 Increased employee engagement

-Enhancing employee participation is a key success determinant, especially for most flat structures of organizations.
-Layoffs of middle management and decentralizing the company’s hierarchy provide for more freedom in decision-making and immediate access to managers.
-This results in more direct communication and employee participation in the company’s decision-making centers.
+Enhancing employee participation is key to success, especially in flat organizational structures.
+Layoffs of middle management and decentralizing hierarchy increase freedom in decision-making and provide immediate access to managers.
+This results in more direct communication and greater employee participation in company decisions.

 It is possible to notice the benefits of these methods in team-based organizations.
 Here the mere change from a traditional hierarchical structure to a structure with fewer management levels leads to the team members taking more responsibilities and participating in the making of company decisions.
 Therefore, these changes can bring about enhanced levels of employee motivation and thus the output.